Agentic Trader Docs

 Docs-specific surface rule

 The docs app is also a surface.
-Its job is to explain the runtime, not to drift into its own product narrative.
+Its job is to explain the runtime and product workflows, not to create a second runtime story.

 That means: